UK weather: Heatwave continues but thunderstorm warning for many

 Up to 50mm (2in) of rain could fall in under two hours and "large hail and lightning are likely additional hazards", the Met Office said.

-The warning means some people could be in store for flash flooding, lightning strikes, hail or strong winds - with possible interruptions to road access and public transport.
+The warning means some people could also be in store for flash flooding and strong winds - with possible interruptions to road access and public transport.

 BBC Weather presenter Sarah Keith-Lucas said Sunday would be another very hot day, especially in the south, with temperatures of 32C possible.